 If you receive a notice from the NCAT about orders of Termination and Possession it is very important that you contact your Client Service Officer as soon as possible.
 This may be your last opportunity to save your tenancy.

 Where can I go for more advice?

 NSW Fair Trading can give you advice about your tenancy rights and obligations, about how the NCAT works and can also help you find an advocate.

 13 32 20

 For information about your rights as an Aboriginal tenant, see the NSW Aboriginal Tenants Advice Service, or contact your local general Tenants Advice and Advocacy Service.
-You can also speak to your local FACS office for contact information for local services.
+You can also speak to your local DCJ office for contact information for local services.